Michaelangel007/apple2_fantavision_reloaded/README.md

 ... and reboot with our `Fanta.Work` disk so we can save it.

-I already have a work ProntoDOS disk in Drive 5 so I'll be using ...
+I already have my ``Fanta.Work` disk in Drive 5 so I'll be using ...

 ```
     C500G